apostrophecms/apostrophe-places/README.md

 You may combine it with the `maxDistance` (in meters), `maxKm` and/or `maxMiles` filters.

+Hint: pass it the `geo` property of a place and you'll get back other places sorted by distance.
+You'll want to exclude the original place from that list via criteria like `{ _id: { $ne: req.data.piece._id }}`.

 When `geo()` is invoked, distance becomes the sort order, overriding all other sorts.
 If `geo()` is present, `search()` for text is still allowed but a simplified regex search is used to work around the limitations of MongoDB.